-While wine tasting during a recent trip to the Pacific Northwest, my wife and I had the good sense to step into a little shop called Republic of Jam.
+While wine tasting during a recent trip to the Pacific Northwest, my we had the good sense to step into a little shop called Republic of Jam.
 Located in Carlton, smack dab in the middle of Oregon wine country, they offer a refreshing alternative to visiting wine tasters.
-Instead of serving wine, they feature a selection of hors d'oeuvres that showcase their gourmet jams.
-It's a welcome change after hitting a few of the other tasting rooms in town.
-While browsing the store shelves, we enjoyed a "flight" of jam offerings that covered an entire spectrum of flavors, from sweet to savory.
-The delicious bites broke nearly every preconception we had about cooking with jam, but my mind kept wandering as I imagined the instant variety of cocktails one could make with all of the unusual flavors they had.
+Instead of serving wine, they feature a selection of hors d’oeuvres that showcase their gourmet jams.
+It’s a welcome change after hitting a few of the other tasting rooms in town.
+While browsing the store shelves, we enjoyed a “flight” of jam offerings that covered an entire spectrum of flavors, from sweet to savory.
+The delicious bites broke nearly every preconception we had about cooking with jam, but we kept wondering about the variety of cocktails one could make with all of the unusual flavors they had.

 Breakfast Collins by Jamie Boudreau

 2 oz rum

 1 dash Angostura Bitters